 Diverse animal models

-Through the Anne Rowling Regenerative Neurology Clinic, and Edinburgh Clinical Trials we have facilities and expertise to provide infrastructure to design, plan and deliver clinical research studies across a varied portfolio of clinical specialities and methodologies.
+Edinburgh’s expertise in clinical trials design, management and delivery is world class and supported by dedicated Edinburgh Clinical Trials Unit which provides comprehensive facilities spanning trial planning, delivery and reporting, as well as research into improving the quality and efficiency of clinical trials.
+The facilities and expertise to provide infrastructure to design, plan and deliver clinical research studies across a varied portfolio of clinical specialities and methodologies.

 - High-throughput Phenotypic Screening

 Integrating the latest advances in induced pluripotent stem cell technology, high content screening, plate handling robotics, barcode sample tracking and multiparametric analysis, we have established a state-of-the-art human-based drug discovery platform for neuroscience.

 - UK Zebrafish Screening Facility

 Automated chemical and genetic in vivo screening of zebrafish.
 Includes an automated zebrafish embryo handling system which, combined with state-of-the-art imaging, enables rapid in vivo chemical screening, with follow up at the sub-cellular level.